Keto-what? – Pros and Cons of the Ketogenic diet

 Each program includes evidence-based recipes, shopping lists, and professional guidance to help you achieve lasting results.

-The keto diet isn’t “good” or “bad” — it’s all about how you do it.
-Done correctly, it can support weight management, energy, and blood sugar control.
-Done carelessly, it can leave you nutrient-deficient and tired.
+The keto diet isn’t “good” or “bad” — it’s all about how it’s implemented.
+When followed in a balanced, well-planned way, it can support weight management, stable energy levels, and blood sugar control.
+When approached without structure or nutritional balance, it can lead to fatigue, nutrient gaps, and poor long-term adherence.

 Frequency Asked Questions